-Moving can be a pain in the wazoo and as Lauren Linzer, our expert on Madrid writes, she wanted to feel alive and immerse herself in a new culture despite the challenges.
+Moving can be a pain in the wazoo.
+Lauren Linzer wanted to feel alive and immerse herself in a new culture despite the challenges.
 Some people find the transition to a new culture too difficult.
 Understandable.
 But for Lauren, the benefits trump the hassles.
 Check out her Moving To Madrid (Part 1) for more moving tips.

 By Lauren Linzer